 Many people think that osteoporosis is a natural and unavoidable part of aging.
 However, medical experts now believe that osteoporosis is largely preventable.
 Furthermore, people who already have osteoporosis can take steps to prevent or slow further progress of the disease and reduce their risk of future fractures.
 Although osteoporosis was once viewed primarily as a disease of old age, it is now recognized as a disease that can stem from less than optimal bone growth during childhood and adolescence, as well as from bone loss later in life.

 In the United States today, more than 53 million people either already have osteoporosis or are at high risk due to low bone mass.
-Osteoporosis can strike at any age, although the risk for developing the disease increases as you get older.
-Osteoporosis can strike at any age, although the risk for developing the disease increases as you get older.
+Osteoporosis can occur at any age, although the risk for developing the disease increases as you get older.

 In addition to the financial costs, osteoporosis takes a toll in terms of reduced quality of life for many people who suffer fractures.
 It can also affect the lives of family members and friends who serve as caregivers.

 Of all fractures, hip fractures have the most serious impact.
 Most hip fractures require hospitalization and surgery; some hip fracture patients require nursing home placement.
 One in three adults who lived independently before their hip fracture remains in a nursing home for at least a year after their injury.
 About one in five hip fracture patients over age 50 die in the year following their fracture as a result of associated medical complications.
 Vertebral fractures also can have serious consequences, including chronic back pain and disability.
 They have also been linked to increased mortality in older people.

 Bone is a living tissue that supports our muscles, protects vital internal organs, and stores most of the body’s calcium.
 It consists mainly of a framework of tough, elastic fibers of a protein called collagen and crystals of calcium phosphate mineral that harden and strengthen the framework.
 The combination of collagen and calcium phosphate makes bones strong yet flexible to hold up under stress.